CaskAle/iot-workshop/README.md

    - The `inject` node is a way to create a message object and insert it into the application flow.
 It is useful for testing an application flow by inserting sample messages in order to verify correct application results.
 In this case, the message object that is created will go directly to the Sense HAT output node.
 In this flow, your inject nodes will create two specific message objects.

      The first sets the entire LED matrix to a specific color (eg. "red").
 To do this, you set the **msg.payload** of the msg object to a **string** value of **\*,\*,color**.
 Use this message format for the *Alarm* and the *Off* inject nodes.
-     **Note:** The color specified can be any of the well-known [HTML colour names](https://en.wikipedia.org/wiki/Web_colors#HTML_color_names) (eg. red or aquamarine).
-In addition, off is a valid color.
+     **Note:** The color specified can be any of the well-known [HTML color names](https://en.wikipedia.org/wiki/Web_colors#HTML_color_names) (eg. red or aquamarine).
+In addition, *off* is a valid color.

      The second scrolls a message across the screen.
-In order to do this, there are three variables in the message object that must be set to string values:
+In order to do this, there are three variables in the message object that must be set to **string** values:
      Set **msg.payload** to the message you wish to display.
      Set **msg.color** to the desired text color.
      Set **msg.background** to the desired background color.